joost-morsink/Identity/docs/overview.md

 The `Create` methods provide a way of creating identity values within the context.
 The `Translate` function can be used to translate externally defined identity values to 'this' Identity Provider.
 These two methods are closely related.
+The `New` methods provide a way of creating new and unique entity values within the context.
+They are meant to be used for newly created entities.

 ### Example
 For example, let Person be a class representing people in the domain layer.